lsst-dm/dmtn-294/index.rst

 Writing to just POSIX filesystems is adequate, as there's no problem with writing to local temporary storage and then uploading separately in our pipeline architecture.
 We do not expect to need the ability to extend existing files.

-We expect to compress all image planes with at least lossless compression, and would like to have the capability to perform lossy compression on some planes as well.
+We expect to compress all image planes with at least lossless compression, and need like to have the capability to perform lossy compression on some planes as well.
-If we do lossy compression, we would quite likely want to do our own quantization (our `afw` library already has code for this that we prefer over CFITSIO's).
+For lossy compression, we would quite likely want to do our own quantization (our `afw` library already has code for this that we prefer over CFITSIO's), and would want to use subtractive dithering (adding and subtracting deterministic pseudorandom numbers to avoid quantization biases).
 DESC has expressed an interest in applying lossy compression to any coadd files they transfer to NERSC, if we have not done so already.

 Constraints from FITS